Cristy Lynn Brown - Music Director

 In 2006, Jonathan was soloist in four performances of Serge Prokofiev’s Piano Concerto No. 3 with the Greensboro Symphony-Orchestra for 4,000 public school students.
 He was also featured soloist in four performances of George Gershwin’s “Rhapsody in Blue” with the Greensboro Symphony-Orchestra Ballet in 2007 and 2008.

 Competing in many competitions over the years, Jonathan won first prize in the 2010 North Carolina Music Teachers National Association Young Artists Competition.
 In 2011, he was invited to be a participant in the Tibor Varga Music Festival in Sion, Switzerland.
-Last year, he traveled to Maine, where he had the opportunity to study with legendary pianist, Frank Glazer, who is now 98-years of age.
+A few years ago, he traveled to Maine, where he had the opportunity to study with legendary pianist, Frank Glazer.

 Jonathan regularly performs at parties, receptions, weddings, and other private functions, and appears as featured soloist at Forsyth Country Club.
 He studied piano with Barbara Lister-Sink in the Bachelor of Music degree program at Salem College and earned his degree in May 2014.